 But no matter the reason for doing so, renting out your home does come with some great benefits.
 You may be able to gain cash flow and tax savings, as well as increased wealth through rising home values.

-But for you to enjoy these benefits, you’ll need to get some things right.
-Being a landlord present a challenge as it comes with a lot of responsibilities.
+But for landlords to enjoy these benefits, they’ll need to get some things right.
+Being a property owner present a challenge as it comes with a lot of responsibilities.
 Which is why, in today’s blog, we at Brentwood Square Management will walk you through 7 tips on how to rent out your Nashville rental property successfully.

 Understand Your Role as a Landlord

-One key responsibility you’ll have as a landlord is screening prospective tenants, which is crucial in ensuring that you land the right tenants.
-A good tenant screening process is one that qualifies tenants on the basis of their income, credit rating, employment history, rental background, and criminal history.
+One key responsibility you’ll have as a property owner is screening renters, which is crucial in ensuring that you land the right renters for your house.
+A good tenant screening process is one that qualifies tenants based on their rental income, credit rating, employment history, rental background, and criminal history.

 You should also be cautious of the questions you ask prospects when screening them.
 The Fair Housing Act requires that landlords steer clear of anything that discriminates against tenants on the basis of the 7 protected classes: race, color, religion, nationality, familial status, gender, and disability.